Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Introduction

 \section{Introduction}

-The Common Agricultural Policy (CAP) is responsible for the allocation of agricultural subsidies in the European Union, which nears $50$ billion euros each year \cite{CAP}.
-As a consequence, monitoring the subsidy allocation represents a major challenge for payment agencies, which have encouraged the development of automated crop classification tools based on machine learning \cite{loudjani2001artificial}.
+The Common Agricultural Policy (CAP) is responsible for allocating agricultural subsidies in the European Union, which nears $50$ billion euros each year \cite{CAP}.
+Consequently, monitoring the crop types for subsidy allocation represents a significant challenge for payment agencies, which have encouraged the development of automated crop classification tools based on machine learning \cite{loudjani2001artificial}.
 In particular, The Sentinels for Common Agricultural Policy (Sen4CAP) project \cite{koetz2019sen4cap} aims to provide EU member states with algorithmic solutions and best practice studies on crop monitoring based on satellite data from the Sentinel constellation \cite{drusch2012sentinel}.
-Despite the inherent difficulty of differentiating between the complex growth patterns of plants, this task is made possible by the near limitless access to data and annotations.
-Indeed, Sentinel offers multi-spectral observations at a high revisit time of five days, which are particularly appropriate for characterizing the complex spectral and temporal characteristics of crop phenology.
+Despite the inherent difficulty of differentiating between the complex growth patterns of plants, this task is made possible by the nearly limitless access to data and annotations.
+Indeed, Sentinel-2 offers multi-spectral observations at a high revisit time of five days {on average}, which are particularly appropriate for characterizing the complex spectral and temporal characteristics of crop phenology.
 Moreover, farmers declare the crop cultivated in each of their parcels every year.
-This represents over $10$ million of annotations each year for France alone \cite{RPG}, all open accessible in the Land-Parcel Identification System (LPIS).
-However, the sheer scale of the problem raises interesting computational challenges: Sentinel gathers over $25$Tb of data each year over Europe.
+This represents over $10$ million of annotations each year for France alone \cite{RPG}, all openly accessible in the Land-Parcel Identification System (LPIS).
+However, the sheer scale of the problem raises interesting computational challenges: Sentinel-2 gathers over $25$Tb of data each year over Europe.

-The state-of-the-art of parcel-based crop type classification from Satellite Image Time Series (SITS) is particularly dynamic, especially since the adoption of deep learning methods \cite{garnot2020satellite,pelletier2019deep,russwurm2020self}.
-However, most methods operate on a single year worth of data and ignore inter-annual crop rotations.
-In this paper, we propose the first deep learning framework for classifying crop types from multi-year acquisitions.
-We show that with straightforward alterations of the top-performing models and their training protocols, we can improve their predictions by a significant margin.\\
+The state-of-the-art of {yearly} parcel-based crop type classification from Satellite Image Time Series (SITS) is particularly dynamic, especially since the adoption of deep learning methods \cite{garnot2020satellite,pelletier2019deep,russwurm2020self}.
+However, most methods operate on a single year worth of {temporal acquisitions} and ignore inter-annual crop rotations.
+In this paper, we propose the first deep learning framework for classifying {yearly} crop types from {information spanning several years, as represented in \figref{fig:teaser}}.
+We show that we can improve their predictions by a large margin with straightforward alterations of the top-performing models and their training protocols.\\